-Chapter 1.6 outlines the main points of the BCC Environmental permit.
+Chapter 1.6 outlines the main points of the BCC Environmental permits and directly applicable (environmental) laws and regulations that every tenant must comply with.
 For tenants and their staff members, the main BCC permit on the one hand has the benefits of flexibility and prevention of time-consuming permit procedures.
-On the other hand, the situation is in no way non-committal: BCC is bound to the partial permit and the rental agreement is also based on this.
-The entire campus community is mutually responsible for the retention of the License to Operate.
-The environmental impact generated by office staff is directed and monitored by BCC.
-The regulations below are required to monitor the environmental impact of lab work and the operation of pilot- - and mini-plants.
+On the other hand, the situation is in no way non-committal: BCC is bound by the